mfontanini/libtins/CONTRIBUTING.md

 Pull requests are very welcomed.
 When doing a pull request please:

-* Base your PR branch on the `develop` branch.
-This is **almost always** pointing to the same commit as `master`, so you shouldn't have any issues changing the destination branch to `develop` at the time you try to do the pull request if you based your code on `master`.
-* Your code will be compiled and tests will be run automatically by the travis and appveyor CI tools.
+* Notice that your code will be compiled and tests will be run automatically by the travis and appveyor CI tools.
 If your code has issues on any of the tested platforms (GNU/Linux, Windows and OSX), please fix it or otherwise the PR won't be merged.